mochiling-es/website/README.md

 If you want to test your changes in a staging server, you will need to:

 - Create a pull request.
-- In that PR, make a comment saying: `deploy staging`.
-- Probot-empty will deploy it to staging :).
+- And then automatically `now.sh` will deploy those changes to an inmutable URL.
-- Changes will appear at [mochiling-staging.now.sh](https://mochiling-staging.now.sh).
+- Tachan!

 ### Production

-Any branch merged into `master` branch will trigger a production build thanks to [CircleCI](https://circleci.com/).
+Any branch merged into `master` will be deployed thanks to `now.sh`.
 Results will be visible at [mochiling.es](https://mochiling.es).

 ---